The registration fees for the year are as follows:

 Additional Animal Permit fees to keep more than two (2) dogs: -

-Other Anmal Permits (Horse, Cattle, Sheep, Goats) Check the Local Laws for requirements
+Other Animal Permits (Horse, Cattle, Sheep, Goats) Check the Local Laws for requirements

-Special permits are required to keep these animals in the town area and an application must be made to Council.
+You should check Council's Local Laws if you wish to keep these animals in the town area.
+If the Local Laws allow these animals to be kept in the town area an application must be made to Council.
 Permit Fees – 1 year $40.00.

 Registration and Microchipping